bryanurizar/Quote-Of-The-Day/README.md

 # Quote-Of-The-Day
-A simple application to try setting up a server in Go for the Major League Hacking (MLH) Hackathon
+A simple application to try out setting up a server in Go for a Major League Hacking (MLH) Hackathon